Ch4s3/-pursu.es/source/articles/2017/10-23-how-to-be-good-at-turbolinks-5.html.markdown

 ### How to use Turbolinks Well

-The first major step towards using Turbolinks in an effective manor is to commit to using `turbolinks:load` instead of `.ready()` or `DOMContentLoaded`.
+The first major step towards using Turbolinks in an effective manner is to commit to using `turbolinks:load` instead of `.ready()` or `DOMContentLoaded`.
 This sounds easy, but may require a bit of thought and discipline.
-You will additionally need to make sure that any code executed during the load event is [idempotent](https://en.wikipedia.org/wiki/Idempotence), meaning htat they may be executed multiple times without changing their results.
+You will additionally need to make sure that any code executed during the load event is [idempotent](https://en.wikipedia.org/wiki/Idempotence), meaning that they may be executed multiple times without changing their results.
 If you run into a problem with Turbolinks early on, it is most likely due to the execution of code that isn't idempotent during the load event.
 With those two things in mind, make sure you aren't using third party JavaScript libraries that violate the previous two rules.

 #### Getting Started